CrowCpp/Crow/docs/guides/middleware.md

 bp.CROW_MIDDLEWARES(app, FistLocalMiddleware, SecondLocalMiddleware);
 ```

+!!! warning

-**Note**: local and global middleware are called separately.
-First all global middleware is run in the listed order, then all enabled local middleware is run in the order, listed in the Crow application.
+    Local and global middleware are called separately.
+First all global middleware is run, then all enabled local middleware for the current handler is run.
+In both cases middleware is called strongly
+    in the order listed in the Crow application.